Clinton-Davis/focus_fitness/README.md

 3 clickable cards each linking to there information they are displaying.

-1. Is displaying the Trainging Program categories.
-2. Is displaying informations about the blogs.
-3. Is displaying all the categories of products in the shop.

 #### Section 3

 This a brief description of the subscriptions and what perks you get for joining up.
-This is also dynamic, if the member is a subscribing member this section is not shown.

 #### Section 4